 Maths at Haslam Park Primary School

-Maths Subject Leaders - Miss E Fenwick
+Maths Subject Leader - Miss E Fenwick

 At Haslam Park Primary School, we take a mastery approach to the teaching and learning of mathematics.
-Essentially, our ethos is that all children can be successful in the study of mathematics.
+Essentially, our ethos is that all children (particularly disadvantaged pupils and pupils with SEND) can be successful in the study of mathematics.
 We do not accept that ‘some children cannot do maths’ or that children should be limited by prior attainment.
 Maths is for everyone!
 We teach the skills to ensure our children are resilient learners who become life-long mathematicians.
 We aim to deliver an inspiring and engaging mathematics curriculum through high quality teaching.
 In order to improve our mastery approach and improve the quality of our maths teaching, we use the Power Maths approach to support our teaching of Mastery, alongside White Rose Hub.
 Our Maths Lead will support and embed this new approach into school and will also develop their knowledge of maths mastery by attending sessions with the maths hub.

 The Power Maths approach enables children to be numerate, creative, independent, inquisitive, enquiring and confident.
 Children should not be afraid to make mistakes and should fully embrace the fact that mistakes are part of learning!
 A mastery curriculum promotes a deep, long-term, secure and adaptable understanding of the subject, so that children become fluent in calculations; possess a growing confidence to reason mathematically and hone their problem-solving skills.